Individual Evaluation Report or IER is the model on which the evaluation of the individual proposal dedicated to the EIC Accelerator is based.

 Criterion 3 – Quality and Efficiency of Implementation

 Implementation means that the proposed work plan is efficient and consistent with a realistic timetable.
 The team has the technical and commercial expertise to provide.
-The ability and motivation to bring innovation to the market is assessed – assessment of the ability to leverage sufficient investment.
+Evaluators assess the ability and motivation to bring innovation to the market – and assess the ability to leverage sufficient investment.

 Where relevant, the proposal includes a plan to acquire the missing skills, in particular through partnerships and/or subcontracting, and explains why and how they are selected (subcontractors should be selected according to the “best value for money” principles).